openkim/kliff/docs/source/introduction/Trainer_and_kim.rst

 ================

-KLIFF uses YAML configuration files to control the training of interatomic force fields with machine-learning models.
+KLIFF uses YAML configuration files to control the training of interatomic potentials with machine-learning models.
 A typical configuration file is divided into the following top-level sections:

 1. **workspace**